 Frontiers of Particle Physics I (PHYS 40521, part of course)

 I believe strongly that the brightest and most enthusiastic undergraduate physicists can (and should) do original research as well as study from books.
-Every year I offer a number of full-year research projects to 4th year MPhys students and I sometimes take on one or two undergraduate summer students.

 The School of Physics and Astronomy usually runs a scheme to fund a small number of summer students.
 This is focussed mainly on students who will be between their 3rd and 4th MPhys year during the relevant summer.
 Applications are usually invited for this scheme in February/March.